mvjkel1/spotify-fav/README.md

 ### Features (In progress)

 - API with few endpoints, initially to work with tracks and playlists.
-- A simple React landing page to facilitate user authentication in more practical way.

 ### Technology Stack (In progress)